 A project like Willowview Heights has the potential to change the construction industry, and the design charettes we participated in taught us that the status quo doesn’t work and we’re going to have to do things differently if want to replicate this model going forward.

-Big Block brought together the City of Saskatoon, SaskEnergy, and SaskPower, plus the design teams from Bluewater Energy, Sunridge Residential, Bright Buildings, and Grandeur Housing.
+This project brought together the City of Saskatoon, SaskEnergy, and SaskPower, plus the design teams from Bluewater Energy, Sunridge Residential, Bright Buildings, and Grandeur Housing.

 One of the goals of this project was to have solar energy powering the home.
 In this case, SaskPower and SaskEnergy were at the table to give some suggestions.

-We tackled solar generation guidelines, discussing the benefits and drawbacks of single versus multi-arrays, and we finished additional energy modelling for the fully modulating furnaces to be used in the building.
+The team tackled solar generation guidelines, discussing the benefits and drawbacks of single versus multi-arrays, and we finished additional energy modelling for the fully modulating furnaces to be used in the building.

 The process also helped us come up with a game plan for implementing energy monitoring equipment during the modular factory construction process, and we did a comprehensive review of space heating, ventilation, domestic water heating and drain water heat recovery, and the building envelope (insulation, windows, doors, and airtightness).